edufica/edufica/README.md

 - 👋 Hi, I’m @edufica
-- 👀 I’m interested in ...
+- 👀 I’m interested in boardgames, data viz, geography, boooks and geek stuff
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @edufica on TW and IG

 <!---
 edufica/edufica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.